 If you want to learn a martial art where respect is given to all students regardless of rank, why not try Shorinji Kempo?

-Beginners are always welcome, and your first session is free so there’s nothing to lose!
+Beginners are always welcome, and your first session is free if you sign up to our mailing list so there’s nothing to lose!

 4 thoughts on “What is gassho rei, and what is it for?”